mindhivenz/di-js/README.md

 `modules` is a function so that the spys and dummy values used in it are recreated every test, avoiding any contamination to the next test.

+However, if your test runner doesn't teardown the tests properly it may be necessary to use `resetAppContext`.

+You can also use `initModules` within the 'modules' function, it operates exactly as it would in production code.